MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 - Low-Value:Top 5 best selling products bed bath table, furniture_decor, sport_leisure,health_beauty, housewares
 - Watch_gift and electronic are potential products for this type of customer
-- Avg delivery time is higher than average, it also connects with review_score.
+- Avg delivery time is higher than average and highest, review score is lowest.
 So delivery time need to be improve

 All customer prefer to pay order by credit card and boleto